fnichol/chef-user/README.md

 * Report issues/Questions/Feature requests on [GitHub Issues][issues]

 Pull requests are very welcome!
 Make sure your patches are well tested.
-Ideally create a topic branch for every seperate change you make.
+Ideally create a topic branch for every separate change you make.

 # License and Author